SRGSSR/pillarbox-android/pillarbox-core-business/docs/README.md

 # Pillarbox Core Business module

-Provides SRG SSR media URN `MediaItemSource` to Pillarbox.
-It basically converts an integration layer `MediaComposition` to a playable `MediaItem`.
+Provides SRG SSR media URN `MediaSource` to Pillarbox.
+It basically converts an integration layer `MediaComposition` to a playable `MediaSource`.

 Supported contents are :